codyd51/gala/README.md

   <img src="assets/readme/spread.png" width="60%">
 </div>

-*gala* is a jailbreak/tethered downgrade tool that currently supports iOS 4. *gala* relies on [limera1n](https://www.theiphonewiki.com/wiki/Limera1n_Exploit) for gaining code execution in SecureROM, then gradually boots and compromises the system under its own steam from there.
+*gala* is a jailbreak/tethered downgrade tool that currently supports iOS 4. *gala* relies on [limera1n](https://www.theiphonewiki.com/wiki/Limera1n_Exploit) for gaining code execution in SecureROM, then gradually boots and compromises the system from there.

 *gala* provides the following user-facing features: